mpavlou/samplesizedev/README.md

 - number of predictor variables

+Based on the characterisitcs above it can perform two actions:

-to calculate the sample size required to achieve a target expected calibration slope (S) or Mean Absolute Prediction Error (MAPE), on average.
+1.** Calculate the sample size** required to achieve a target expected calibration slope or MAPE (additional input for the target calibration slope / MAPE) or

+2. **Calculate the expected model performance at a given sample size** (additional input: the sample size)

 ## Installation